MovalAgroingenieria/wua/base_wua_portal_user_display/README.rst

 Water Users Association: Portal user display
 ============================================

-This module allows you to control what fields and smart-buttons are shown to portal users.
+This module allows you to control what fields, actions, printed documents and smart-buttons are shown to portal users.

 Description
 ===========